 As a business owner, you’re in charge of keeping track of your company’s finances.
 Your business will be on the right track if you keep up-to-date and accurate accounting records.
 However, if you fail to focus on your accounting tasks, your business will fail before it has a chance to grow.

-Do you want to become an expert in your own bookkeeping?
+Do you want to become an expert ?
 This article will teach you how to start bookkeeping for a small business and how to become more profitable right away.

 What is bookkeeping?